Mon-Fri, 7am – 7pm CT

 Even if you have a valid reason for eviction, if you use tactics that are prohibited by law, such as changing the locks, removing a tenant’s property, turning off the heat, water or electricity or entering the premises illegally, a judge may deny your request for eviction.

-As with any legal dispute, the sooner you speak with an attorney the better.
-An experienced attorney can help you avoid legal pitfalls and resolve tenant issues more quickly and inexpensively than trying to fix everything on your own.
+As with any legal dispute, the sooner you speak with a lawyer the better.
+An experienced lawyer can help you avoid legal pitfalls and resolve tenant issues more quickly and inexpensively than trying to fix everything on your own.